fossasia/susi.ai/README.md

 * **Step 5:** Build locally with: ```$ npm run build ```
 * **Step 6:** To deploy at a URL use: ```$ npm run deploy ```

-### How to connect to Susi Hardware?

-* **Step 1:** Configure your SUSI Hardware Device using instructions found on https://github.com/fossasia/susi_hardware
-* **Step 2:** Go to Settings > Connect to Susi Hardware
-* **Step 3:** Add the default WebSocket URL for your SUSI Hardware Device.
-If you are using webchat on the same device as the SUSI Hardware, it will be ws://127.0.0.1:9001 .
-The default port is 9001, unless configured otherwise.
-* **Step 4:** Upon successful connection, you will get a confirmation alert.
-After that, all your queries to your SUSI Hardware Device and their results will show up on the SUSI Webchat.

 ### Running on [Surge](./docs/INSTALLATION_SURGE_ENGLISH.md)

 **Click this picture to see video about deploy!**